Celestialglitch/swot-reservoir-wse/docs/architecture.md

 # Package Architecture

-This document describes how **swot-reservoir-wse** turns a dam location and observation period into a reservoir-specific Water Surface Elevation (WSE) time series from Surface Water and Ocean Topography (SWOT) observations.
+**swot-reservoir-wse** is organized around a reservoir-centred processing workflow for generating Water Surface Elevation (WSE) time series from Surface Water and Ocean Topography (SWOT) science products.

-This page describes the processing system that includes how information moves through the package, which operations are shared between observation sources, where the LakeSP and PIXC pipelines differ, and how individual SWOT observations are reduced to the final reservoir-level time series.

-The package currently supports two independent SWOT Level-2 Version D observation sources:

-- **Lake Single Pass (LakeSP) Observation Vector Product**
+A processing run begins with a dam location, an observation period, and a selected SWOT source.
+The dam coordinates are first converted into a representative reservoir footprint.
+That footprint is then used as the spatial reference for one of two independent observation-source pipelines:

+- **SWOT Level 2 Lake Single-Pass Vector Data Product, Version D**
-- **High Rate Pixel Cloud (PIXC) Product**
+- **SWOT Level 2 Water Mask Pixel Cloud Data Product, Version D**

-The user selects one of these sources explicitly for each extraction.
+The two pipelines solve the same final problem—obtaining reservoir-level WSE observations—but operate on fundamentally different source representations.

+LakeSP provides vector observations representing individual lakes and reservoirs together with product-level hydrological attributes.
+PIXC provides geolocated pixel-cloud observations from which reservoir pixels and their WSE values must be extracted directly.

+For this reason, **swot-reservoir-wse** shares reservoir identification, configuration, authentication, caching, and output handling across sources while keeping the scientific processing logic for LakeSP and PIXC separate.

 ---

-# 1. System Overview

-An extraction begins with five pieces of information:
+## 1. Processing Model

+Every extraction requires:

 ```text
 dam latitude